Rishi Sunak finally gives his verdict on Boris Johnson’s Partygate lies

 Mr Sunak was accused of "running scared" of the showdown in parliament on Mr Johnson, with No 10 claiming he had been too busy hosting the Swedish prime minister to attend.

-The PM said earlier yesterday that he did not want to "influence anyone" when pressed on how he would vote on the report, which found Mr Johnson lied to parliament and undermined the committee's work with personal attacks.
+The PM said at the weekend that he did not want to "influence anyone" when pressed on how he would vote on the report, which found Mr Johnson lied to parliament and undermined the committee's work with personal attacks.

 One former prime minister, Theresa May, did turn up to condemn Mr Johnson - arguing that her successor had been "found wanting" and urging all Tory MPs to back the report to help "restore faith in our parliamentary democracy."